 Rye is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
-With a population of 5,325 people and just one neighborhood, Rye is the 63rd largest community in New Hampshire.
+With a population of 5,554 people and two constituent neighborhoods, Rye is the 68th largest community in New Hampshire.

 Rye home prices are not only among the most expensive in New Hampshire, but Rye real estate also consistently ranks among the most expensive in America.